 - The anti-malarials, chloroquine and hydroxycholoroquine (Plaquenil), have received the most attention.
-A research paper from China published last month demonstrated potent killing of COVID-19 by these drugs in laboratory studies, with hydroxychloroquine being superior.
+A research paper from China published in March demonstrated potent killing of COVID-19 by these drugs in laboratory studies, with hydroxychloroquine being superior.
 Plaquenil is generally used as an immune modulator for autoimmune diseases or as an enhancer of antibiotic effectiveness for infections like Lyme disease.
 It is typically taken for months or years at a time.
-In humans, Plaquenil has been shown to rapidly reduce the number of live COVID-9 particles; the addition of the antibiotic azithromycin improved the Plaquenil response, so that there was no live virus left after 6 days.
-Clinical trials with Plaquenil and azithromycin are underway in the U.S. Both these drugs may cause life-threatening cardiac arrhythmias; they must only be taken under medical supervision.
+Clinical trials of Plaquenil (sometimes combined with the antibiotic azithromycin) are underway in the U.S. Studies of this combination in France, among hospitalized patients, have yielded mixed results.
+Both these drugs may cause life-threatening cardiac arrhythmias; they must only be taken under medical supervision.

 - Ivermectin, a drug for eradicating worms, has recently been shown to decrease the entry of SARS-CoV-2 into cells by a factor of 5000, with just one application.
+The concentration required was many times higher than what would occur with standard human doses.
 Ivermectin is inexpensive and has a high safety profile.
 It will undoubtedly be the subject of clinical trials.

 - Nitazoxanide (Alinia), approved for treatment of the parasite Giardia lamblia, has been proposed as a useful add-on to Plaquenil.
 Alinia has anti-viral activity and also up-regulates anti-viral defenses by boosting Type 1 interferon production.

 - Antihypertensives, a class called ARBs (angiotensin receptor blockers), which are normally used to reduce blood pressure and protect kidney function.
-ARBs increase ACE-2 activity and have been proposed as a treatment to promote healing of the lung in corona virus pneumonia.
+ARBs may increase ACE-2 activity and have been proposed as a treatment to promote healing of the lung in corona virus pneumonia.
 A recent study from China demonstrated through indirect measures that ACE-2 function declines with viral load and severity of COVID-19 pneumonia.
-For people already taking blood pressure medication, the inclusion of an ARB may improve the response to COVID-19 infection.
 The Federal government is sponsoring a trial of the ARB losartan for amelioration of COVID-19.
-However, the ARB that most enhances ACE-2 levels in humans is olmesartan (Benicar).
-Of all the ARBs, olmesartan has the greatest impact on immune function.
-One caveat: a rare but serious autoimmune complication of olmesartan has been described by the Mayo, severe diarrhea mimicking celiac disease and/or lymphocytic colitis.

 There is misinformation circulating on the Internet that attributes a high death rate with COVID-19 to ARBs and another class of drugs called ACE inhibitors.
 This opinion is speculative and based on no evidence; it reflects a faulty understanding of corona virus biology and the role of ACE-2 exhaustion in determining disease outcome.
 A recent study from China found no association between the use of ACE inhibitors or ARBs and severity of COVID-19.